epigen-UCSD/atac_seq_pipeline/README.md

 ATAC-Seq  Pipeline in Epigen-UCSD
 ===================================================

-This pipeline is largely based on [Encode pipeline](./README_legend.md), with few small changes.
+This pipeline is largely based on [Encode pipeline](./README_legend.md), with few small changes.:

+1. Enabled handling `fastq.bz` files
+2. Enabled to run by lib